jasmineshi/Coursera_Capstone/README.md

 We can see that as the distance increases, clusters are joined together into bigger clusters until the very top where all points are under one big cluster.

 For my model, I set distance threshold to 0.2 and resulted in 7 clusters.
 One way to visualize this is to follow the gridline at distance=0.2 and observe that there are 7 vertical lines in the graph intersecting with it.
+The nodes/data points underneath each of those lines belong to a cluster together.

 ## Cluster analysis
 #### Outlier analysis
-By outlier, I mean the neighborhoods that are not clustered to any other neighborhood i.e. the "lone" neighborhoods that consist a cluster by itself.
+By outlier, I mean the neighborhoods that are not clustered to any other neighborhoods i.e. the "lone" neighborhoods that consist a cluster by itself.

-The table below shows the number of neighborhoods in each cluster.
-We can see that cluster 3 and 4 are outliers.
+The table below shows the count of neighborhoods belonging to each cluster.
+We can see that clusters 3 and 4 are outliers.

 ![](./images/cluster_count.png)

-After identifying the outliers let's find out what makes them special.
+After identifying the outliers, let's find out what makes them special.
 The table below shows the means for the different crime types in each cluster.

 First off, I noticed for a given cluster the crime rate is similar across each category.
 For example, average crime rates for cluster 0 reside in a close range of 8% to 15% while for cluster 1 it ranges 4% to 7%.
 This agrees with our observation from the heat map that the crime rates generally correlate with each other.
 This could also be why the clusters are divided the way they are.
 We will get to that later.